 The one area where you do need to ask for input is planning activities.
-Don’t ask too many questions either – just send out a mass text asking everyone to provide you with a list of things they want to see or do while at each destination.
+Don’t ask too many questions either.
+Just send out a group text asking everyone to provide you with a list of things they want to see or do while at each destination.
 Chances are, they’ll overlap with your own list, but by giving everyone an opportunity to pitch in with their ideas, there will be less complaining down the road.
-If they don’t bother to respond to your texts, then they’ll just have to be happy with the itinerary you’ve laid out.
+If they don’t bother responding to your texts, then they’ll just have to be happy with the itinerary you’ve laid out.

 5. Keep Your Itinerary Organized and Make Use of Mobile Apps

 Mobile apps are a life saver.
 Apps like Viber are great for staying connected, while hotel mobile apps can help make your stay more pleasant.
 Thanks to the Tripit Pro app, I’m able to keep multiple itineraries well organized in one place – this includes flight and hotel information, as well as Airbnb bookings.
 The best part?
 The app sends out reminders when it’s time to check in for a flight or when the gate number changes.
 Hands down, Tripit Pro has been the most useful app for organizing group travel.

 It’s not enough to download the Uber or Lyft, and Curb apps and link the appropriate credit card to your accounts – have everyone in your group do the same.
 This is beneficial for several reasons.
 First, if the people in your group are first-time users and you refer them to a rideshare service, you’ll both receive a referral credit.
 Second, if your phone dies at some point, you can use another person’s phone to request a ride without waiting for the app to download.